 Long-Term Reversals And Short-Term Corrections

 The head and shoulders pattern can occur in various time frames, so the period over which it occurs can make a difference in what it may be signaling.
-Traders should note that over a shorter period of time, the appearance of a head and shoulders pattern may be signifying a short-term correction.
+Traders should note that over a shorter period of time, the appearance of a head and shoulders pattern may be signifying a short-term market correction or pullback.
 Whereas, its appearance in a longer time horizon may mean there's a trend reversal that extends for a more significant period.

 The head and shoulders is a simple and easily identifiable pattern that has become an essential element in analysts' and traders' toolkits.
 In the live market, it has established a noted record in helping spot trends and set up trades.
 When identifying the formation, it's important to keep in mind that the head and shoulders top is the second and highest consecutive peak.
 Depending on your terminology, the head and shoulders bottom may be the neckline.

 While there are other indicators that can suggest pending trends or full-blown reversals, learning how to identify the head and shoulders can give traders a handy visual aid that can be used in both upward spikes and downward price falls.
 To make effective use of the tool, traders should learn to distinguish the pattern from other formations in varying conditions and time frames.

 FXCM Research Team consists of a number of FXCM's Market and Product Specialists.